STLnick/bowlingdb/README.md

     - With XAMPP installed, open a web browser and navigate to **localhost/phpmyadmin**.
     - You'll see on the left a list of existing databases.
 Click **New** to create a new database.
     - The *.php* files are configured for a database named *testbowling* but this name can be anything - it just must also be changed in the code.

+---

+To perform the following SQL statements navigate to **localhost/phpmyadmin** just as when creating the database.
+Once that inital page is open click your database *then* click the **SQL** tab at the top of the page.
+This is where you'll perform all the statements.
+To ensure you're targeting the correct database it will say *"Run SQL query/queries on database testbowling:"* - "testbowling" is the name in my database, it should be whichever database you want to target.

+---

 **2. Table Creation - SQL Statements**
 <details><summary>Bowler</summary>